ADVERTISING

-Works by Bach, Mendelssohn and Widor in the St. Josef church on June 15th
+Works by Bach, Mendelssohn and Widor in St. Joseph's Church on June 15th

-The Darmstadt organist and music teacher Burkhard Engelke to a special organ concert in the St. Josef church in Eberstadt on Sunday, June 15, 2025 The start is at 7 p.m. , admission is free.
+Burkhard Engelke, organist and music educator from Darmstadt, to a special organ concert at St. Joseph's Church on Sunday, June 15, 2025. concert begins at 7 p.m. , and admission is free.

-The concert combines five important works from baroque and romance .
-The listeners can expect an exciting cross-section through the orgell literature: from Johann Sebastian Bach to Charles-Marie Widor.
+The concert brings together five important works from the Baroque and Romantic periods .
+Listeners can expect an exciting cross-section of organ literature: from Johann Sebastian Bach to Charles-Marie Widor.

-At the beginning, the sonata in G minor by Carl Philipp Emanuel Bach , one of the best-known Bach sons and musical pioneers from the early classic.
-Two of the six late organ sonatas by Felix Mendelssohn Bartholdy form another focus of the concert.
-These works - like the compositions of Johann Sebastian Bach - are part of the core repertoire of organ music .
+The concert begins with the Sonata in G minor by Carl Philipp Emanuel Bach , one of Bach's most famous sons and a musical pioneer of the early Classical period.
+Two of Felix Mendelssohn Bartholdy's six late organ sonatas form another focus of the concert.
+These works—like the compositions of Johann Sebastian Bach—belong to the core repertoire of organ music .

-The well-known imagination in G major by Johann Sebastian Bach is considered one of the most beautiful and original creations by the composer for organ.
-By Georg Böhm , a representative of the northern German organ school, the Partita Sopra "Jesus, you are too beautiful" listed.
-Böhm is considered the influential figure for the early organization of Johann Sebastian Bach.
+well-known Fantasia in G major is considered one of the composer's most beautiful and original creations for organ.
+Georg Böhm , a representative of the North German organ school, will perform the Partita sopra "Jesu, du bist allzu schöne."
+Böhm is considered an influential figure in the early organ works of Johann Sebastian Bach.

-The end of the second sentence from the 5th organ information in F minor by Charles-Marie Widor , which has decisively shaped French organ literature with his ten organ infonations.
-The selected sentence has an elegiac character and exemplifies for Widor's claim to transfer the sound world of orchestra infonities to the organ.
+The program concludes with the second movement from Charles-Marie Widor 's Fifth Organ Symphony in F minor , whose ten organ symphonies decisively shaped French organ literature.
+The selected movement has an elegiac character and exemplifies Widor's ambition to transfer the sound world of orchestral symphonies to the organ.

-Burkhard Engelke studied organ, choir and orchestral management.
-His music education work is particularly true of organ and piano lessons.
-In addition to his work as a lecturer in the diocese of Mainz, he also heads the Kantorei Darmstadt-Arheilgen .
+Burkhard Engelke studied organ, choral and orchestral conducting.
+His music education work focuses particularly on organ and piano instruction.
+In addition to his work as a lecturer in the Diocese of Mainz, he also directs the Darmstadt-Arheilgen Choir .

 Event details